 The whole of a worksheet can be selected by clicking on the triangle in the left hand corner where the rows and columns meet:

 From there you can change the font type and size.
 Changes made in this way might effect cells that you would prefer to be different, such as the titles or headings but it can be quicker to apply mass changes and then re-format cells to be highlighted, than do each area separately.

 Now let’s delete all the 0.00 entries and reformat the cells containing numbers to currency but without any pence:

 Lastly a formula should be used to calculate the profit or loss for the year,

 and double entered into the SoFP using a link:

-In the next article, we will continue to look at basic functionality and how to produce the financial statements from our ETB.
+In the next article, we will look at avoiding errors using the sort functions within Excel to produce the financial statements from our ETB.
 In the meantime download my finalised spreadsheet and compare it to yours.

 Gill Myers is a self-employed accounts consultant.
 She has taught AAT qualifications since 2005 and written numerous articles and e-learning resources.